CalinRadoni/pax-LampD1/README.md

 # Lamp D1

-pax-DLED with:
+The software is builded with [ESP-IDF](https://github.com/espressif/esp-idf) **v4.1**.

-- two 100 WS2812x LED strips
+It is a lamp based on pax-DLED with two 100 WS2812x LED strips.

 TODO: write this README !

-## old

-- continuous SoftAP mode
+Features:

-- HTTP server for control
+- HTTP server for commands, settings and OTA upgrade

 ## Development Environment